 Warranty Sticker placement

-So, your nice new shiny PC has arrived, everything is as it should be and you are looking to reactivate your warranty.
+So, your nice new shiny PC has arrived, you have removed the internal packaging, everything is as it should be and you are looking to reactivate your warranty.
 We have put this little page together to give you a little more guidance as to where to place your unique warranty sticker and what kind of picture to send us.
 Nearly everyone gets this process correct and will successfully go on to reactivating their warranty, however we do get the odd failed attempt slip through as you will see from some of the example pictures below.
 You may also find our instructional video handy too;

 Examples of how to correctly apply and take a photo of your warranty sticker;